alexrajo/food-ltd/README.md

 ### Other scripts

-The end-to-end tests must be run from the root.
+The e2e tests must be run from the root of the project.

-First run `npm install` to be able to use playwright.
+From root, enter `npm install` & `npx install playwright`.
+now:

 `npm run e2e`